 - Mechanics & Gear - promoting street legal motorcycles that adhere to the Alberta Traffic Safety Act, promoting proper riding gear as a safety measure to all riders including proper and approved helmets, jackets, boots, pants and gloves.

-The City of Edmonton have now been championing the Vision Zero concept for zero traffic related fatalities on city streets.
+The City of Edmonton have been championing the Vision Zero concept for zero traffic related fatalities on city streets in conjunction with our initiative starting in 2016.
 They often work with AMSS for their motorcycle component.